Skip to Content

 It gets its dark, sticky texture from brown sugar and honey, but the real magic happens when the bourbon cooks down, leaving behind just the right amount of warmth.

-I never rush this part—the longer it simmers, the more the flavors blend into that thick, glossy finish.
+I never rush this part!
+The longer it simmers, the more the flavors blend into that thick, glossy finish.

 A little Dijon mustard cuts through the sweetness and adds a depth that keeps it from being too sugary.